Update: With 2017 in full swing we're getting ever closer to the launch of the OnePlus 4, and we've refreshed this guide with all the latest details.

 The first camera rumor points to a dual-lens snapper, with augmented reality and mixed reality functions, though no details are given on the specifics, or the megapixel count.

 These changes are believable, if vague.
-A lot of work was put into the camera on the OnePlus 3.
-Both rear and front sensors have a high megapixel count (16MP and 8MP respectively), there's optical image stabilization and plenty of other features.
+A lot of work was put into the camera on the OnePlus 3T.
+Both rear and front sensors have a high megapixel count (16MP on both), there's optical image stabilization and plenty of other features.

 But the end result is a snapper which still isn't quite up to the standards of the best around, so expect the camera on the OnePlus 4 to be further tuned and improved.
 That's not to say it's a bad offering, it's just the bar has been raised so high it's difficult - on a budget - to match it.